drudru/understanding_redo/README.md

 ## The Simplest Explanation

-The redo system can be based on multiple executables, but we will focus on one: redo-ifchange.
+The redo system can be based on multiple executables, but we will focus on the only one that matters: redo-ifchange.

+The filenames specified to redo should either be sources (existing files), or targets (files that are built or generated).

-As a user, you will only type the 'redo' command, but that is just shorthand for 'redo-ifchange all'.
+As a user, you will only type the 'redo' command, but that is nearly shorthand for 'redo-ifchange all'.
-You can also say 'redo target1 target2' and that is just shorthand for 'redo-ifchange target1 target2'
+You can also say 'redo target1 target2' and that is just shorthand for 'redo-ifchange target1 target2'.
+These arguments should only be targets.

 redo
+  - erase 'modified','up to date' labels on all files in database
+  - run 'redo-ifchange all'

+redo target1
-  - erase 'modified','up to date' labels on all files
+  - erase 'modified','up to date' labels on all files in database
-  - run 'redo-ifchange all'.
+  - run 'redo-ifchange target1'

-The command only takes arguments that specify filenames that will be labeled sources or targets.
+The redo-ifchange command only takes arguments that specify filenames that will be labeled sources or targets.

 redo-ifchange will do with each argument:
   - This a source: (no '.do' file, file exists)